Nootropic profile

 Resveratrol is a polyphenol antioxidant found in red grapes, berries, and peanuts.
 It activates sirtuin longevity genes, improves cerebral blood flow, and protects the brain from oxidative stress and inflammation - making it one of the most studied compounds for healthy brain ageing.

-The key benefits of Resveratrol include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Resveratrol are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.